deepak43276/Business_Dashboard/README.md

-# GrowthProAI – Full Stack Intern Assignment
+# Mini Local Business Dashboard

 ##  Objective
 Build a Mini Local Business Dashboard that simulates how small businesses might view their SEO content and Google Business data.